WW2

 • Page 8 – Economic impact

-The presence of thousands of well-paid Americans in New Zealand as part of a large army which needed provisioning sparked a minor economic boom that had some long-term effects
+The presence of thousands of well-paid Americans in the country and a large army to service brought about a minor economic boom in New Zealand and some long-term effects on

 • Page 10 – The end or a beginning?

-The end of the American invasion was a gradual process which started in late 1943.
-For some New Zealanders it was a relief to see the men go; for others it was an occasion of
+The end of the American invasion was a gradual process which started in the last months of 1943.
+For some New Zealanders it was a relief to see the men go; for others it was

 Prisoners of War